knowledgefactory4u/dotnet-6-postgresql-crud-application/README.md

 OR

-You can also start the application in debug mode in VS Code by opening the project root folder in VS Code and pressing F5 or by selecting Debug -> Start Debugging from the top menu, running in debug mode.
+You can also start the application in debug mode in Visula Studio by opening the project root folder in VS Code and pressing F5 or by selecting Debug -> Start Debugging from the top menu, running in debug mode.